SysKitTeam/docs-point/releases/cloud/point-2024-10-01-release-note.md

 ## Improvements & Bug Fixes

 * **Sensitivity Labels** can now be marked as sensitive by administrators in the Settings of Syskit Point.
+  * Content marked with such label(s) will be shown in reports that display sensitive content.
   * The Sensitivity Label with the highest priority rating is automatically set as sensitive.
   * Administrators can find the list of Sensitivity Labels in settings and define which should be registered as sensitive.

+* **New Reassign to Manager email** is set when owners do not resolve the Minimum Number of Owners and Maximum Number of Owners vulnerability tasks.
+  * If the task is not completed by the due date, the manager(s) of the owner(s) will receive an email stating that the task has been reassigned to them as it was not completed by the owner(s).

 * **The Site Type** column was added to the column chooser of the following reports: Site Overview, Storage Metrics, Site Storage Metrics.

 * **Improved detection** of the Shadow Users policy.

-* **Administrators are emailed when the Privacy Review task is completed, or its due date has expired.

-* **Fixed a bug** that caused a timeout to occur during sync.

 * **Various improvements, including UX and UI fixes, are available**.